Kirkenes: The City between East and West

 You should start at the entrance gate of the Hurtigruten port, with your back at the sea.

-Getting to the port is possible by taking bus 110, or by your own car.
-You follow the E6 passing "Spareland", and then take the next left - there are a big parking lot by the port.
+Getting to the port is possible by taking bus 10, or by your own car or foots.
+You follow the E6 passing "Spareland", take left, and then you are at the port - there are a big parking lot by the port.

 Tips